nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_INTRO_LIBRARY.md

 ## New Migration for Your Models

 In the `library-management/libraryproject/libraryproject` directory, open the `urls.py` file and add the following import statement.
-This is needed so that Django knows abotu the location of your models.
+This is needed so that Django knows about the location of your models.

 ```py
 from libraryapp.models import *